casangi/casadocs/casapm.rst

 All of the project's GitHub `issues <https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues>`_ which do not have an **epic** or **story** label are assumed to be *not user facing*, i.e. they do not affect the public API.
 These can be labeled  with other labels to assist with release planning and sorting and searching by developers.
-These issues which are not tagged as an epic or a story have a code review, but they are not validated, except to the extent that they are validated by an **epic owner** when they are a constituent part of an epic.
+These issues which are not tagged as an epic or a story have a code review and standard verification (with extra verification when needed), but they are not validated, except to the extent that they are validated by an **epic owner** when they are a constituent part of an epic.
 The typical verification that is done for these is the standard, automatic verification, but additional verification can be done when needed.